 *Some of the links in the post are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.

-Small but picturesque Karavostasi port (Folegandros Greece main port) is your central point for everywhere you want to go on the island.
+The small but picturesque Karavostasis port (Folegandros Greece main port) is your central point for everywhere you want to go on the island.
 The seafront village is lined with hotels, rentals, buses, supermarkets, taverns, and bakeries.
-From Karavostasi you can also take the sea taxis – small boats – for the island’s tour and for many of its remote beaches.

 Vardia Beach Folegandros